rumenmitov/macroeconomics/pages/Mock Exam Part 2.md

 - a
   logseq.order-list-type:: number
   For an equilibrium to be reached, M must decrease.
 This can be done by selling bonds and will result in higher interest rates.
+- c ==WHY NOT PRICE LEVEL LIKE IN Q7???== logseq.order-list-type:: number
 - logseq.order-list-type:: number